 Not All Deer Tick Bites Produce Lyme Disease

-The good news is that not every deer tick carries in their salivary glands the Borrelia burgdorferi bacteria that causes Lyme disease.
+The good news is that not every deer tick carries in its salivary glands the Borrelia burgdorferi bacteria that causes Lyme disease.
 In fact, most people who are bitten by this tiny vampire-like arachnid (fact check: ticks are not insects) will not develop Lyme disease.
 This is either because the bite was not caused by an infected tick or because a person’s immune system can neutralize the bacterium.

-But obviously for some of the nearly estimated 475,000 people a year who are diagnosed and treated for Lyme disease, the immune system can become overwhelmed and recovery can take a long time.
+But obviously, for some of the nearly estimated 475,000 people a year who are diagnosed and treated for Lyme disease, the immune system can become overwhelmed, and recovery can take a long time.

 Why The Conventional Approach To Treating Lyme Disease Doesn’t Always Work

 To repeat, even if you think you have a very strong immune system, banking on the fact that your Lyme disease will go away on its own is taking a big gamble.
 While you should always believe in the power of manifesting health, with both acute and chronic Lyme disease, you don’t want to go it alone.
 Yes, it’s possible you can be one of the lucky ones and have the infection clear out on its own.
 But you also run the risk of the infection laying dormant and rearing its ugly head later.

 With that said, however, the conventional approach to treating Lyme disease is sometimes unsuccessful.
 This is for three primary reasons: